japila-books/spark-sql-internals/docs/expressions/CodegenFallback.md

 `CodegenFallback` is the <<contract, contract>> of <<implementations, Catalyst expressions>> that do not support a Java code generation and want to <<doGenCode, fall back to interpreted mode>> (aka _fallback mode_).

-`CodegenFallback` is used when `CollapseCodegenStages` physical optimization is requested to <<spark-sql-CollapseCodegenStages.adoc#apply, execute>> (and <<spark-sql-CollapseCodegenStages.adoc#supportCodegen-Expression, enforce whole-stage codegen requirements for Catalyst expressions>>).
+`CodegenFallback` is used when `CollapseCodegenStages` physical optimization is requested to <<spark-sql-CollapseCodegenStages.md#apply, execute>> (and <<spark-sql-CollapseCodegenStages.md#supportCodegen-Expression, enforce whole-stage codegen requirements for Catalyst expressions>>).

 [[contract]]
 [source, scala]